MrrSergio/can_soft/README.md

 ├── can_interface.h     - abstract ICANDriver definition
 ├── can_manager.c/h     - manager for multiple CAN instances
 ├── can_mcp2515.c/h     - driver for MCP2515 controller
-├── can_stm32_bxcan.c/h - STM32 bxCAN driver using HAL
+├── can_stm32_bxcan.c/h - STM32 bxCAN driver with helper to create CAN1/CAN2/CAN3 instances
 └── can_test.c          - usage example
 ```